 - Marine Geology

-The work of the group within the JRL-ORE is related to the research on advance control systems for wave energy and offshore wind, with three main objectives: cost reduction, useful life extension and maximum power extraction.
+The work of the group within the JRL-ORE is related to the research on advance control systems for offshore wind, working in the development of control based co-design methodologies.